 Millions of children across the world speak more than one language and young children are easily able to learn at least two languages at the same time.

 Being bilingual does not cause stammering, as lots of children learn two or more languages and don't stammer.
 We know that up to 8% of children stammer at some point - this will include bilingual children.
 Many young children learning to talk will stammer more when using longer, more complex sentences or learning new or longer words.

 Managing early stammering in a bilingual child is the same as managing stammering in a child who speaks just one language.
 Also, do continue using two languages at home and let your child mix up the languages, which is natural for bilingual children.

-If your child is showing signs of stammering and you are worried about it, it's best to seek advice from a Speech and Language Therapist.
+If your child is showing signs of stammering and you are worried about it, it's best to seek advice from a speech & language therapist.
+See our Therapy & Courses section for details on how to find one.
+Or you can call our helpline for free on 0808 802 0002 or start a webchat.
+Both are open weekdays from 10am-12pm and 6pm-8pm.
 If your child needs therapy, this should be carried out in the language most suited to your child and family.
-Call our helpline on 0808 802 0002 (weekdays 10am-12pm or 6pm-8pm).

 Watch this video 'My Stammering Child', which explores the concerns you might have when your child starts stammering.
 It was created by Humber Teaching NHS Foundation Trust, in partnership with My Pocket Films and Action for Stammering Children.